 - Not all industries have survived during North Carolina’s existence.
 But even when one industry goes away, something else typically comes along and carries the torch.
 With Asheville’s River Arts District (RAD), that’s absolutely the case.
-Formerly a collection of industrial buildings that were abandoned following a flood, RAD now houses more than 150 artists in 19 buildings.
+Formerly a collection of industrial buildings that a flood left abandoned, RAD now houses more than 150 artists in 19 buildings.

 Businesses Started in North Carolina

 - Food Lion

 - Mt Olive Pickle Company

 - Pepsi Cola

 - Wrangler Jeans